 ICCAT has adopted a total allowable catch (TAC), and in some cases, catch limits for CPCs for bigeye, yellowfin, albacore and bluefin tunas.
 However, during a given year, there is no mechanism for CPC reporting when the total and/or allocated catch limits are being approached and if CPCs are harvesting within their prescribed annual catch limits.
-The IATTC has had such a mechanism for the purse seine fishery whereby in season consumption of annual catch limits were reported by CPCs to the Secretariat (C-17-01).
-This mechanism allows an RFMO to make necessary conservation decisions during a given year if quotas are being achieved more quickly than anticipated.
+Such a mechanism would allow CPCs and markets to make necessary conservation decisions during a given year if quotas are being achieved more quickly than anticipated.
+Such a mechanism will also strengthen compliance monitoring, and will be important for the implementation of future harvest strategies through catch or effort controls.
+In addition, scientifically designed projections useful for predicting when an overall limit could be achieved may be able to be developed by using historical patterns informed by in-season data.

-A lack of monitoring how CPCs are approaching, or possibly exceeding, annual individual catch limits for particular tuna stocks, or a TAC for a specific tuna stock, prevents an RFMO from making rapid and precautionary conservation and management decisions within a given year.
+A lack of monitoring of how CPCs are approaching, or possibly exceeding, annual individual catch or effort limits for particular tuna stocks, or a total allowable catch or total allowable effort for a specific tuna stocks, prevents rapid and precautionary conservation, management and purchasing decisions within a given year.
+It also undermines rapid detection of non-compliance with catch or effort controls.